qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_tables.rst

 * |checkbox| :guilabel:`Apply layer conditional styling colors`: the :ref:`conditional table formatting <conditional_formatting>` present
-  in the layer is applied inside the layout attribute table (*only background and foreground colors are currently supported*).
+  in the layer is applied inside the layout attribute table (background color, font family and properties such as bold, italic, strikeout, underline, color, ...).
 Conditional formatting rules take precedence over other layout table formatting settings, e.g. they will override other cell background color settings such as alternating row colors.